zkgao/CSC517-Program2/README.md

 `https://nameless-shore-74763.herokuapp.com/iamgoddamnadmin`, this will lead you to admin log-in page, you could log in with account:`777@hotmail.com` and password `1234qwer`.
 Basically you could find everything you need in the admin's home page.
+### Users:
+Normal users need to first go to https://nameless-shore-74763.herokuapp.com and click either log in or register.